Stealing one

 Riverview Sports News

-PENNSVILLE — There’s a power stronger in sports than the will to keep a rival from beating you three times in the same season.
+PENNSVILLE — There’s a power in sports even stronger than the will to keep a rival from beating you three times in the same season.
 It’s the will to keep a legacy alive.

 That’s the power that drove the Woodstown girls team Friday night.

-The Wolverines have made deep playoffs runs so often over the years that it’s almost an expectation.
-They haven’t lost a first-round sectional playoff game since 2019, and they weren’t about to start.
+The Wolverines have made deep playoffs runs so regularly in recent years it’s almost an expectation.
+They haven’t lost a first-round playoff game since 2019, and if they had any say in it weren’t about to start in what many would consider a rebuilding year.
 They did face their biggest challenge to that legacy Friday and found a way to keep it alive.

-Emma Perry’s dramatic steal and layup with 13 seconds left snapped a 47-all tie and Lauren Hengel hit two free throws in the final second to seal it as the Wolverines got past sixth-seeded Pennsville 51-47 in the opening round of the South Jersey Group I playoffs.
+Emma Perry’s dramatic steal and layup with 13 seconds left snapped a 47-all tie and Lauren Hengel hit two free throws in the final second to send the Wolverines past sixth-seeded Pennsville 51-47 in the opening round of the South Jersey Group I playoffs.

-The 11th-seeded Wolverines (12-15) lost to the Eagles (16-8) twice during the regular season and were in danger of making it three in a row when they trailed by seven with 3:39 to play.
+The 11th-seeded Wolverines (12-15) lost to the Eagles (16-8) twice during the regular season and were in danger of being the first Woodstown team in a long time to lose to the same team three times in one season trailing by seven with 3:39 to play.

-It was at that point Pennsville star Marley Wood picked up her fifth foul and her departure changed so much of what the Eagles could do.
+It was at that point Pennsville star Marley Wood picked up her fifth foul and her departure changed so much of what the Eagles could do on both ends of the floor.

-Hengel got Woodstown going early while the Eagles were getting into the game and led the Wolverines with 15 points.
+Hengel got Woodstown going early while the Eagles were still settling into the game and led the Wolverines with 15 points.
 Kendall Young had 14, Leyman 12 and Perry 10.

 Pennsville’s Wood led all scorers with 20 points and finished her high school career as the Eagles’ second all-time leading girls scorer with 1352 points and 12th all-time in Salem County.
 Bass had 11 points and finished with 1237, tied for 19th on the all-time county girls list.